 Open at 7 p.m. – Music at 9 p.m.

-Though physically close to The Station Inn, Sambuca (601 12th Ave.
-S.) is on the opposite end of the nightlife spectrum in every other way.
-Surrounded by velvet draperies, plump leather seats and ornate candelabras, stylish patrons sip martinis inside this sexy restaurant and lounge as musicians ranging from jazz crooners to classic rock ’n’ rollers take the stage.
-If you wonder what to eat, enjoy some lobster enchiladas or a flat-iron steak served with a side of quesadillas, then head up to Sambuca’s posh rooftop patio for after-dinner cocktails and impressive views of Nashville’s twinkling skyline; phone (615) 248-2888.
+On the opposite end of the nightlife spectrum is Sambuca (601 12th Ave.
+S.) where stylish patrons sip martinis as musicians ranging from jazz crooners to classic rock ’n’ rollers take the stage.
+Enjoy lobster enchiladas or a flat-iron steak served with a side of quesadillas, then head up to Sambuca’s posh rooftop patio for after-dinner cocktails and impressive views of Nashville’s twinkling skyline; phone (615) 248-2888.

-Just a twist, shimmy and knee slide away is your next destination, Mercy Lounge (One Cannery Row) draws hipsters and wailing front men to a former food-canning factory.
-In the '80s and '90s, riotous crowds went hoarse cheering on acts such as Iggy Pop, Lenny Kravitz and Jane’s Addiction in this retrofitted warehouse; these days, the intimate second-floor venue packs ‘em in with local and nationally touring buzz bands as well as such regular events as 8 off 8th, a showcase for fledgling artists still unaccustomed to groupies and throngs of Zippo-brandishing fans.
+Mercy Lounge (One Cannery Row) is a former food-canning factory where '80s and '90s crowds cheered on acts such as Iggy Pop, Lenny Kravitz and Jane’s Addiction.
+These days, the intimate second-floor venue packs ‘em in with local and nationally touring acts and regular events such as 8 off 8th, a showcase for fledgling artists.
 On the ground floor is the Cannery Ballroom, which hosts larger concerts.
 Phone (615) 251-3020.

 If you find yourself standing in a long line outside the Exit/In (2208 Elliston Pl.), scan the wall of fame by the entrance.
 Odds are you’ll recognize more than just a few of the names scribbled haphazardly on the side of the building.
 Since the club’s opening in 1971, R.E.M., Johnny Cash, Kings of Leon, Willie Nelson and Bon Iver are just a few who’ve brought down the house in this dark, standing-room-only dive; phone (615) 891-1781.

-With Vanderbilt University as a neighbor, it’s no wonder Elliston Place (a.k.a. the “Rock Block”) and the surrounding area are home to a number of quirky taverns and local restaurants.
-Sorority sisters and biker babes clink suds-capped mugs at the Broadway Brewhouse (1900 Broadway).
-(615) 340-0089.
+With Vanderbilt University as a neighbor, it’s no wonder Elliston Place (a.k.a. the “Rock Block”) and the surrounding area are home to a number of quirky taverns and restaurants including Broadway Brewhouse (1900 Broadway).
+Phone (615) 340-0089.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.